 Here is a list of resources to give you more information and ways to grow your confidence in Christ!

 When You Feel Like a Fraud by Sara

 A Square Peg in a Round Hole World by Brittany

 Where everyone is loved and pursued by Traci

 How To Be A Confident Christian Woman by Valerie

 And this mini, free e-course: Who Am I To Do This? by JoDitt

 We can be confident not because of what we possess or have, but because Christ is in control,

-We can be sure what God has started in us will continue being perfected.
+We can be sure what God has started in us will continue to be perfected.